RECAPEM

 Antiarrhythmic medications

-👉Stable NCT due to AVNRT can be terminated by adenosine, BBs, CCBs and amiodarone.
-Selecting the first line of pharmacological treatment depends on patients comorbidities, drug side effect profile.
-However verapamil is strongly effective in termination of AVNRT.
+👉Stable NCT due to AVNRT can be terminated by adenosine, BBs, CCBs, and amiodarone.
+Selecting the first line of pharmacological treatment depends on the patient’s comorbidities and drug side effect profile.
+However, verapamil is strongly effective in the termination of AVNRT.

-👉For ventricular rate control in the setting of AF, AFL; medications such as BBs, CCBs, amiodarone and digoxin can be selected based on patients comorbidities and drug side effect.
+👉For ventricular rate control in the setting of AF, and AFL; medications such as BBs, CCBs, amiodarone, and digoxin can be selected based on patients’ comorbidities and drug side effects.
 Diltiazem is the most frequently used drug in patients with relatively normal LVEF.
 Hypotension is less common than verapamil.

-👉AF + WPW (EKG:irregular WCT): Electrical cardioversion is often selected.
-All AV nodal blocking agents including beta blockers, calcium channel blocker, adenosine, digoxin and amiodarone are contraindicated.
+👉AF + WPW (EKG: irregular WCT): Electrical cardioversion is often selected.
+All AV nodal blocking agents including beta-blockers, calcium channel blockers, adenosine, digoxin, and amiodarone are contraindicated.
 Procainamide is safe.

-Generally it is more safe and effective treatment than any antiarrhythmic medications if performed in appropriate setting.
-Do not affraid of electricity!
+Generally, it is a more safe and effective treatment than any antiarrhythmic medication if performed in an appropriate setting.
+Do not be afraid of electricity!

-• Regular NCT: Start with 50-100 J. If it fails, increase in stepwise fashion.
+• Regular NCT: Start with 50-100 J. If it fails, increase it in a stepwise fashion.

-• Irregular NCT: Start with 200j monophasic or 120-200j biphasic and then increase in stepwise fashion.
+• Irregular NCT: Start with 200j monophasic or 120-200j biphasic and then increase in a stepwise fashion.

-• Regular WCT: Start with 100j, and if fails; increase in stepwise fashion.
+• Regular WCT: Start with 100j, and if fails; increase in a stepwise fashion.

 Other treatments

-If sodium chanel blockers intoxication is suspected to be the cause of WCT; immidiate treatment with sodium bicarbonate 150 mEq IV bolus should be started and response to treatment be assessed.
+▪️If sodium channel blocker intoxication is suspected to be the cause of WCT; immediate treatment with sodium bicarbonate 150 mEq IV bolus should be started and response to treatment be assessed.

 Wide Complex Tachyarrhythmias: Challenges